composed-ch/clojure-phrasebook/content/10-sequences.md

 ### Parse Numbers

-Given a collection of numbers, booleans and strings, write a function `as-nums` that returns a sequence of numbers as follows:
+Given a collection of numbers, booleans, strings, and elements of other types, write a function `as-nums` that returns a sequence of numbers as follows:

 - Numbers shall be retained as they are,
 - booleans shall be converted to `1` (`true`) or `0` (`false`),